Viichuuu/POOAirport/README.md

    Despite this problems we were able to make a good repository, complete the code with the requirments (and to make it compile) and send the project on time

+ ## 4. Conclusions

+With this project we learned how to use what we leraned in object-oriented programming to build a simulation with classes and using inheritance.

+We worked in GitHub, it helped us understand teamwork and how to organize code.

+The organization was not easy, and sometimes we had problems communicating.
+Finishing things on time was a big issue too.
+This taught us why it is important to plan and coordinate in a group.

+We also improved our skills writing code.

+In the end, we finished an airport simulator that follows the main requirements of the assignment.
+With more time or better organisation, we could have improved some things, but with the situation we had, we are satisfied with the result.